mtreanor/csc470-fall2024/assignments/emergence.md

 **Name your Unity project `emergence`**

 ## Due
-Friday October 11th at 12:55pm.
+Tuesday October 15th at 12:55pm.

 ## Description
 Create a small game that features [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in some interesting way.